 Re-Read: 12th – 15th October 2017

-Phantom Shadows is book three (approx 393 pages) in Ms Duvall’s popular Immortal Guardians Series (currently 7 novels plus 2 novellas); a paranormal romance tale that I think could sit happily on an urban fantasy shelf due to some of the content, set in our modern human world featuring a new twist on the vampire genre.
+Phantom Shadows is a paranormal romance tale that I think could sit happily on an urban fantasy shelf due to some of the content.
+Set in our modern human world and featuring a new twist on the vampire genre.

 Immortals and vampires are both infected with the same virus, which lends them dramatically increased strength, speed, healing capabilities and enhanced senses.
 Vampires are humans who have been infected, whereas immortals are gifted ones who have been infected.
 Gifted ones are men and women who were born with extremely advanced DNA that lends them special gifts, such as healing, telepathy, precognition and the like.
 Vampires rapidly descend into madness when the virus damages their brains but Immortals don’t; their advanced DNA protects them from that aspect of the virus.

-I definitely enjoy a story more if the lead female character is intelligent, resilient and has a good sense of humour that’s similar to my own and I wasn’t disappointed here.
+I definitely enjoy a story more if the lead female character is intelligent, resilient and has a good sense of humour that’s similar to my own.
 Melanie was brilliant, what an inspiring woman!
-I liked the way that all of the characters in this story were written – even the villains of the tale – none of them were flat 2-dimensional creations, they all felt very real.
-Oh, and like most Brits I do love a bit of banter – this story has plenty of it!
-I found myself COL (Chuckling Out Loud) throughout, usually Bastien certainly knows how to push people’s buttons and Sheldon is a hoot!
+I liked the way that all of the characters in this story were written.
+Even the villains of the tale.
+None of them were flat 2-dimensional creations, they all felt very real.
+Oh, and like most Brits I do love a bit of banter.
+This story has plenty of it!
+I found myself COL (Chuckling Out Loud) throughout.
+Bastien certainly knows how to push people’s buttons and Sheldon is a hoot!

-I think I may have reached for the tissues a tad more often while reading this story, but fear not, lovely reader, it’s not all tear inducing.
-I also loved the fact that the mystery/thriller aspect of this story kept me guessing, the action kept me on the edge of my seat, the blossoming romance made me warm and fuzzy, the banter kept me giggling and the passion set my tummy a-tingling. *oooh*
+I think I may have reached for the tissues a tad more often while reading this story.
+However, fear not, lovely reader, it’s not all tear inducing.
+I also loved the fact that the mystery and thriller aspect of this story kept me guessing.
+The fighting and action kept me on the edge of my seat while the banter kept me giggling.
+The blossoming romance made me warm and fuzzy and the passion set my tummy a-tingling. *oooh*

 So, ummm, was there anything I disliked about it?